jeremd41/eleventy-starter-fireblog/README.md

 # Eleventy starter theme for fireblog CMS.

-Eleventy is a great and simple static site generator: https://www.11ty.dev/ Fireblog is a new headless CMS dedicated to blogging, with a very simple but powerful writing interface.
-Try it here for free (one month trial): https://fireblogcms.com/ )
+Eleventy is a great and simple static site generator: https://www.11ty.dev/ Fireblog ( https://fireblogcms.com/) is a new headless CMS dedicated to blogging, with a very simple but powerful writing interface.
+Try beta for free (one month trial): https://app.fireblogcms.com/ ).

 ## getting started